majcen-dev/bggs/README.md

 You can click them multiple times to get different boardgames.
 The arrow resets this random filter.

-The sliders filter your collection based on your current number of players and available playtime.
+The sliders filter your collection based on number of players and game duration.
+A game will be displayed if the inteval between its max and min playtime falls between the two time sldiers.

 ![alternativetext](https://imgur.com/kFoyMam.png)